If you are in the market to buy a telescope, the chances are very high that you will stumble upon choosing between

 |A refractor telescope is lighter.||Reflector telescopes are a little bit heavier in weight.|

-The first refractor telescopes used “Galilean Refractor” design.
-An objective which is made out of a bi-convex lens and an eyepiece which is made out of a bi-concave lens are used to form a magnified image.
-The main advantage of using Galilean Refractor design is, we get an image which is erect and true in the left or right perception.
+The first refractor telescopes used the “Galilean Refractor” design.
+An objective made out of a bi-convex lens and an eyepiece made out of a bi-concave lens are used to form a magnified image.
+The main advantage of using the Galilean Refractor design is that we get an erect and true image in the left or right perception.

-Keplerian Refractor design produces an image by using a bi-convex lens objective which has an extended focal length and a bi-convex lens eyepiece which is placed behind the focal plane.
+Keplerian Refractor design produces an image using a bi-convex lens objective with an extended focal length and a bi-convex lens eyepiece placed behind the focal plane.
 As a result, a horizontally and vertically inverted image is produced.

-Though an inverted image is produced by the Keplerian Refractor, it is still preferred over Galilean Refractor as a larger apparent field of view is provided by Keplerian Refractor.
+Though the Keplerian Refractor produces an inverted image, it is still preferred over Galilean Refractor as a larger apparent field of view is provided by the Keplerian Refractor.
 Keplerian Refractors are also great for novice astronomers and are most commonly used.

 Pros Of Using Refracting Telescopes:

 - Refracting telescopes are very rugged.
-After initial alignment, there are very less chances of misalignment of their optical system.
+Therefore, after initial alignment, there are fewer chances of misalignment of their optical system.

 - Easy to use.

-- Can capture more detailed and stable image than reflecting telescope of the same size.
+- It can capture more detailed and stable images than reflecting telescopes of the same size.

 Cons Of Using Refracting Telescopes: